etoews/etoews.github.io/_posts/2021-08-25-devops-learning-resources.md

 ## Courses

 * [The DevOps Foundation video courses on LinkedIn Learning](https://www.linkedin.com/learning/devops-foundations)
-  * I know the instructors and they’re long-time practitioners of DevOps
+  * I know the instructors and they’re long-time practitioners of DevOps.
+I'd vouch for this training.
 * There are also training and accreditation organisations.
 Opinion on their validity varies.
 I’ve never done any of these so cannot vouch for them but I do know some trainers.
   * [DevOps Institute](https://devopsinstitute.com/)
   * [ICAgile DevOps](https://www.icagile.com/Learning-Roadmap/DevOps)